 Wooden cofferdams, wharves, and bulkheads were built as fill retaining devices, framed with hewn logs, filled with loose stone, and covered with earth (Geismar 1983:30).
 Timber grillage was commonly used as cribbing, a practice first employed in Europe.
 Colonists continued to use this method, as both the Dutch and English had previously, aided by the ample supply of wood in the region.
 To retain fill, quays were first built by driving a row of wooden piles into the river with diagonal braces bolted to the inside, forming the face work.
-Earth and fill was then placed in the vacant area behind the piles, and was then planked over to form a roadway level with adjacent streets (Ibid.:31).
+Earth and fill was then placed in the vacant area behind the piles, and was then planked over to form a roadway level with adjacent streets (Ibid.: 31).
 Wooden jetties were similarly built.
-Once the economic value of clean fill generated from building excavations was realized, this was no were similarly built. longer used as fill.
+Once the economic value of clean fill generated from building excavations was realized, this was no longer used as fill.
 Instead, wharves and piers were frequently used as dumping boards, where garbage was collected and pushed overboard into scows or directly into the river.
 Rubbish, ballast, and street trash pushed the shoreline further west.

 The relatively slow pace of development which characterized the eighteenth century was succeeded by rapid expansion on the Hudson River shorefront in the nineteenth century.
 The influx of immigrants and the northward migration in the nineteenth century resulted in a generalized leveling of the land in Bloomingdale to accommodate development.
 Natural topographic features were obliterated, valleys were filled, hills and terraces were razed, and the shoreline was pushed further west.
+North of West 50th Street was low marshy ground interspersed with hills and intermittent streams.
+By 1865 all of the cross streets from West 50th to West 59th Streets were graded, except for parts of West 53rd, West 54th and West 58th Streets near the Hudson River (Citizen's Association Report 1865:298).

 By the middle of the nineteenth century, new technologies fostered interest in the relatively unused Hudson River waterfront.
 The invention of the steamboat in 1807, the production of larger vessels by local shipbuilders, the opening of the Erie Canal in 1825, and the demand for coal in New York City generated more shipping through the port of New York and a demand for deeper berths (Buttenwieser 1987:39).
 To accommodate these growing industries, new piers were built off of Twelfth Avenue into the Hudson River.
+The acceptance of gas power and heating grew rapidly and by 1853 miles of cast-iron gas mains were laid under the city's streets (Jones 1978:77).
+Nearby, Gas Companies had established facilities between West 44th and 46th Streets.
+By the 1870s piers were built at the ends of these cross roads to receive incoming coal barges (Buttenwieser 1987:57).